CVE-2026-24178: CWE-639 Authorization Bypass Through User-Controlled Key in NVIDIA FLARE SDK

 Mitigation Recommendations

-Patch status is not yet confirmed — check the NVIDIA vendor advisory for current remediation guidance.
-Until an official fix is released, restrict access to the NVFlare Dashboard and monitor for suspicious activity related to user management.
-Avoid exposing the dashboard to untrusted networks.
-Follow NVIDIA's future advisories for updates on patches or mitigations.
+Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
+Until an official fix is released, organizations should consider restricting access to the NVFlare Dashboard to trusted networks and users only, and monitor for any unusual activity related to user management.
+Avoid exposing the affected versions to untrusted networks.
+Follow NVIDIA's advisories for updates on patches or official mitigations.

 CVE-2026-24178: CWE-639 Authorization Bypass Through User-Controlled Key in NVIDIA FLARE SDK